 WordPress post revisions are stored within your WordPress database.
 You can access them in several ways.

 Caution: Making changes to your database can be dangerous.
-Be sure you have a recent backup before making any changes.
+Be sure you are using a WordPress backup plugin before making any changes.

 Manage WordPress Revisions with phpMyAdmin